swift-server/sswg/process/incubation.md

 ### Graduation Criteria

-Every SSWG project has an associated maturity level: **Sandbox**, **Incubating** or **Graduated**.
+Every SSWG project has an associated maturity level: **Sandbox**, **Incubating**, or **Graduated**.
 Proposals should state their preferred initial maturity level and the SSWG will take a vote to decide on the actual level.

 A **supermajority** (two-thirds) is required for a project to be accepted as Incubating or Graduated.
 If there is not a supermajority of votes to enter at the Graduated level, then the votes toward Graduated are recounted as votes to enter at the Incubating level.
 If there is not a supermajority of votes to enter at the Incubating level, then all votes are recounted as **sponsorship** to enter at the Sandbox level.
 If there are not at least two sponsors, the Proposal is rejected.